-If an object does have modifiers, then the declaration blocks for the object and its modifiers shall be contained in a modifier chain block.
+If an object does have modifiers, then the declaration blocks for the object and its modifiers shall be contained in the data section of a modifier chain block.
+Note: The data size for the modifier chain block includes the size of the contained modifier declaration blocks.